 What a first RHS Chelsea it has been for us!
 We’re so pleased the RHS awarded us a Silver Gilt at our first attempt – and after listening to the judge’s feedback we were not far away from that coveted gold medal.
 The judges loved the plant selections in combination with the beautiful natural stone hard landscaping materials we supplied.
 At the show we had a lot of comments from attendees about the wall – many of them wanting to re-create it at home!
 We think that the garden’s ability to be re-created in a home environment was a key factor in how well it was received by the public.
 Many of Chelsea’s gardens are a little impractical in real life applications.
 Ours, although still packed with design flair and interesting features, would represent a beautiful real world domestic garden.
-During the show we grabbed designer Michelle Brown to take us through the concept and tell us more about the reaction to the judge’s verdict, check out the video.

 Words from our garden designer Michelle Brown;